in-the-keyhole/khs-convo-chat-component/README.md

 `1.` Clone repo

-`2.` Yarn is used to build, so if not installed you can install with
+`2.` Yarn is used to build, so if not installed, you can install with

 	$ npm i yarn